 The plan provides extensive reference material, including the history of the WWMA and the surrounding area, the lands included in the WWMA, native plant communities, wildlife populations, and public use of the area.
 Strategic considerations, including emerging threats to the management area, are also discussed.
-Techniques for management of the different habitat types are presented, including prairie and savanna restoration, prescribed fire, brush treatments, timber harvest, and riparian, wetland, and coldwater stream enhancements.
-An annual calendar of management activities is included, as is a discussion of research activities and ongoing monitoring that occurs on the area.
+Desired conditions, and management goals, objectives, and strategies needed to achieve them, are spelled out.
+Techniques for management of the different habitat types are presented, including prairie and savanna restoration, prescribed fire, brush treatments, forest habitat enhancement through harvest, and riparian, wetland, and coldwater stream enhancements.
+An annual calendar of management activities is included, as is a discussion of current and potential research and monitoring activities.